maixnor/wu-quartz/content/FRA Second Lecture.md

-- clicker questions are not be recorded, they will be reused
+- clicker questions are not to be recorded, they will be reused

 - Annual Financial Statements are not publicly available in China
 - Assets > Short-term Investments -> bonds, shares
 - Liabilities > Provisions -> rather sure that you will pay something in the future (court case)
 ### Notes from Clicker Questions
 - constraint in financial accounting under [[IFRS]]
 	- cost-benefit: #todo what is this?